 9.6.9.
 Take another background measurement according to paragraph 9.6.1.

 9.6.10.
 Switch off PM, NO2 and CO2 analyzers.
 Vehicle real driving test is complete.

+9.7.
+In addition to test vehicle requirements, test conditions and test procedure, described in part IV of this Mutual Resolution some optional test parameters could be applicable during the test and always must be clearly documented.
+Optional test parameters are presented in Annex VIII.

 10. Calculation, presentation of results, precision and uncertainty

-10.1 Binning of the results

-After the test speed values vi shall be ranked in ascending order of the vehicle speed.

-All datasets with (vi ≤ 60 km/h) belong to the ‘urban’ speed bin (vi,u) and all datasets with (vi > 60 km/h) belong to the ‘expressway’ speed bin (vi,e).

-For each speed bin the average vehicle speed (vk) shall be calculated as follows:

-vk=1Nkivi,k i=1 to Nk, k=u, e,

-where: